robseb/rsyocto/doc/guides/6_newFPGAconf.md

   | "my_rootdir" | **Home directory** | `/home/root`|

 13. Press ENTER to generate the new *rsYocto"-Image
-14. The final script can be deploded to any SD Card
+14. The final image can be deployed to any SD-Card